hbashton/spotify-ripper/README.rst

                             Spotify password [Default=ask interactively]
       -l, --last            Use last login credentials
-      -L LOG, --log LOG     Log in a log-friendly format to a file (use - to log to stdout) -m, --pcm             Saves a .pcm file with the raw PCM data --mp4                 Rip songs to MP4/M4A format with Fraunhofer FDK AAC codec instead of MP3 -o, --overwrite       Overwrite existing MP3 files [Default=skip] --opus                Rip songs to Opus encoding instead of MP3
+      -L LOG, --log LOG     Log in a log-friendly format to a file (use - to log to stdout) --pcm                 Saves a .pcm file with the raw PCM data instead of MP3 --mp4                 Rip songs to MP4/M4A format with Fraunhofer FDK AAC codec instead of MP3 -o, --overwrite       Overwrite existing MP3 files [Default=skip] --opus                Rip songs to Opus encoding instead of MP3